 Your crochet bow tie pattern

 I used 4 ply worsted weight yarn in cotton and acrylic.
 You can use a thinner yarn if you want, but you may need to increase the number of stitches to get the length you want.
+If you’re new to crochet make sure you check out our beginners guide to crochet which will teach you all the techniques you need.

 You can find a full list of all abbreviations we use in our abbreviations and conversions guide.
 This pattern is written in UK terminology but you can easily convert it to US terms using this handy chart.